Freedom™

-Freedom™, the sequel to Daemon, is the second of a two-part novel, by American writer Daniel Suarez, about a distributed, persistent computer application, known as The Daemon, that begins to change the real world after the original programmer's death.
+Freedom™ is a science fiction action novel, the sequel to Daemon, by American writer Daniel Suarez.
+It continues the story of a distributed, persistent computer application, known as The Daemon, that begins to change the real world after the original programmer's death.

 Plot

-The sequel picks up shortly after the end of Daemon.
-Sobol's distributed AI has already infiltrated the computer systems of numerous companies and governments.
+Deceased genius game developer Matthew Sobol's distributed artificial intelligence The Daemon has infiltrated the computer systems of numerous companies and governments.
 Many companies have surrendered, either out of fear of annihilation or because they have been converted to the fairer and more efficient system using a kind of government by algorithm.
-While the Daemon is a technological creation, much of the work is carried out by human beings, compelled by the Daemon to change the world, according to the vision of Matthew Sobol.
+While the Daemon is a technological creation, much of the work is performed by humans, compelled by the Daemon to change the world, according to the vision of Sobol.

-Connected by the "Darknet", the human followers, using Sobol's game engine (for his award-winning game "The Gate") as a base, have created their own ranking system and economy.
-Online identities mimic an MMORPG, with operatives doing tasks to gain levels and gaining access to new technologies and help from the Daemon in an effort to advance their communities.
-Numerous towns have slowly joined the Daemon's network as a means to improve their own situations and their society as a whole.
+Connected by the Darknet, the human followers, using Sobol's game engine (for his award-winning game The Gate) as a base, have created their own ranking system and economy.
+Online identities mimic an massively multiplayer online role-playing game (MMORPG), with operatives performing tasks to gain status and access to new technologies and help from the Daemon in an effort to advance their communities.
+Numerous US towns have slowly joined the Daemon's network as a means to improve their own situations and their society as a whole.

-The rest of the world believes the Daemon is still a hoax, due to the efforts of the US government (and its allies) to appear to the general public that they are still in charge.
-In truth, the American political and economic system is collapsing, with the price of fuel and the unemployment rates both skyrocketing.
+The rest of the world believes the Daemon is still a hoax, due to the efforts of the US government (and its allies) to appear to the general public that they are still in control.
+In truth, the American political and economic system is collapsing, with the price of fuel and the unemployment rate both skyrocketing.

-As with the first book, the interweaving stories follows specific characters:
+As with the first book, the interweaving stories follows specific characters.